The “safe country of origin” concept has been introduced in Italian legislation by Decree Law 113/2018, implemented by L 132/2018.

 Indeed, information collected by the Ministry of Foreign Affairs, assisted by the CNDA COI Unit, had indicated, for many countries, categories of persons or parts of the country for which the presumption of safety cannot apply.

 The existence of parts of the territory or categories for which the country cannot be considered safe should have led to the non-inclusion of these countries in the list.

 In any case, as highlighted by ASGI, the decree appears illegitimate in several respects, as it does not offer any indication of the reasons and criteria followed for the inclusion of each country in the list.
 Moreover, the country files elaborated by the CNDA and by the Ministry of Foreign Affairs reveal that the choice of countries has not been based on a plurality of sources and, in some cases, the inclusion of only partially safe countries without the distinctions indicated by the CNDA is in contradiction with the results of the same investigation.

-An applicant can be considered coming from a safe country of origin only if he or she is a citizen of that country or a stateless person who previously habitually resided in that country and he or she has not invoked serious grounds to believe that the country is not safe due to his or her particular situation.
+An applicant can be considered coming from a safe country of origin only if they are citizens of that country or a stateless person who previously habitually resided in that country and they have not invoked serious grounds to believe that the country is not safe due to their particular situation.

 The Questura shall inform the applicant that if he or she comes from a designated country of safe origin, his or her application may be rejected.